ManifestManah/Throwing-Knives/README.md

-# Throwing-Knives
-Lets the players throw knives that can inflict damage upon the opposing team.

 # [Throwing Knives]
 ## About
 With this plugin installed on your server, players will be able to access throwing knives.